sushan-g18/sushan-g18/README.md

 ## Hi there 👋
-Currently an Undergraduate Students in the Computer Engineering Major
+- Undergraduate Student in Computer Engineering
-\nPrevious experiences with HTML, CSS, and Python
+- Previous experiences with HTML, CSS, and Python
-\nCurrently learning Java through University Courses
+- I'm currently learning Java through University Courses
 <!--
 **sushan-g18/sushan-g18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.